intelowlproject/IntelOwl/docs/source/Usage.md

 * `SSAPINet`: get a screenshot of a web page using [screenshotapi.net](https://screenshotapi.net/) (external source); additional config options can be added to `extra_api_params` [in the config](https://github.com/intelowlproject/IntelOwl/blob/master/configuration/analyzer_config.json).
 * `FireHol_IPList`: check if an IP is in [FireHol's IPList](https://iplists.firehol.org/)
 * `ThreatFox`: search for an IOC in [ThreatFox](https://threatfox.abuse.ch/api/)'s database
+* `OpenCTI`: scan an observable on an OpenCTI instance

 #### Generic analyzers (email, phone number, etc.; anything really)
 Some Analyzers require details other than just IP, URL, Domain etc...
 We classified them as Generic Analyzers.
 Since the type of field is not known, there is a format for strings to be followed.